DrBarnabus/Mimic/README.md

 **Mimic** is a friendly and familiar mocking library built for modern .NET built on top of the [Castle Project][castle]'s dynamic proxy generator.
 It's simple, intuitive and type-safe API for configuring mimic's of interfaces allows for both;
-Setup of return values for methods/properties and verifying if methods have been called after the fact.
+Setup of return values for methods/properties and verifying if method calls have been received after the fact.

 ```csharp
 var mimic = new Mimic<ITypeToMimic>();